12-Day Storybook Romania

 Included: Dinner

 Rise and shine!
-It’s your first morning in Romania and what better way to kick off the day than with a visit to not one, but two castles?
+It’s your first morning in Romania and what better way to kick off the day than with a visit to a 19th-century castle?
 Start in the Baiului Mountains, just two hours outside of Bucharest, where misty pines hide the Neo-Renaissance Peles Castle, speckled with spires.
 Built by the first King of Romania, this was actually the first castle in Europe to have central heating and electricity.
 Talk about an update.

 Included: Breakfast

-Discover Medieval Brasov and its beautiful architecture this morning with a guide.
-This is one of the most well preserved cities in Europe, with a UNESCO World Heritage centre—so you know it’s worth your while!
-You’ll step back in time in the little hamlet of Sacadate later in the day as you pick your way through villages and rural outposts, travelling deeper into Transylvania.
-You’ll be serenaded by a merry band of locals and get the chance to visit the Association Vatra Satului Sacadate, an artistic coalition that’s as impressive as their name and dedicated to Romanian heritage.
+You’ll take another step back in time in the little hamlet of Sacadate later in the day as you pick your way through villages and rural outposts, travelling deeper into Transylvania.
+You’ll be serenaded by a merry band of locals and get the chance to visit the Association Vatra Satului Sacadate, an artistic coalition that’s as impressive as their name and dedicated to

 Accommodation: Casa de Oaspeti (or similar)